RyanHunter-DV/rsim/doc/Rsim-G2 Specification.md

 2. use generator to build into standard HDL and DV files.
 The standard build file structure shall be like:
 ![](../../../05-MiscAttatchments/Pasted%20image%2020241129170408.png)
-### Build flow
-1. user call rsim with build options, and with given config name.
-2. the root.rh must be given in ENV variable at least one root entry is required, multiple root entries are supported by separator ','.
-3. loading node files
-	1. root node -> required nodes by `rhload` command.
-	2. next root node if has ... repeat steps 1.
-4. evaluating loaded nodes, build nodes into IP-XACT database, xml formatted files and required scripts and tools.
-	1. evaluate designConfiguration by command line.
-	2. evaluate design top and interconnection information with configurations in designConfiguration
-	3. evaluate required components, added by need command in configuration, with corresponding component parameters.
-		1. view configurations
-		2. parameter settings
-	4. evaluate generator chain, with configs.
-5. building nodes into IP-XACT database, xml formatted files and required scripts and tools (optional step)
-6. call generator chain to start generating target HDL & DV files according to the built IP-XACT database.
-	1. generator chain will also build compile and elab commands for next compiling flow.

 ### Easy embeding plugins
 the Rsim is a major shell that can encapsulate many third party plugins to support building the target standard HDL files.
 #TODO think how to embed any plugins into the main shell.